Bull riding: Points and scoring

-Bulls have more raw power and a different style of movement from bucking horses.
+Bucking bulls have more raw power and a different style of movement than bucking horses.
 One move particular to bulls is a belly roll ("sunfishing"), in which the bull is completely off the ground and kicks either his hind feet or all four feet to the side in a twisting, rolling motion.
 Bulls also are more likely than horses to spin in tight, quick circles, and are less likely to run or to jump extremely high ("break in two").

 For the bull, judges look at the animal's overall agility, power and speed; his back legs kick, and his front end drops.
 In general, if a bull gives a rider a very hard time, more points will be awarded.
-If a rider fails to stay mounted for at least 8 seconds, the bull is still awarded a score.
+If a rider fails to stay mounted for at least eight seconds, the bull is still awarded a score.
 The PBR and PRCA record bulls' past scores so that the best bulls can be brought to the finals, ensuring that riders will be given a chance to score highly.
 Both organizations award one bull an award for the best bull of the year, decided by bull scores in both buckoffs and successful qualified rides.
 The award brings prestige to the ranch at which the bull was raised.

 If a rider scores sufficiently low due to poor bull performance, the judges may offer the rider the option of a re-ride.
 By taking the option, the rider gives up the score received, waits until all other riders have ridden, and rides again.
 This can be risky because the rider loses their score and risks being bucked off and receiving no score.
 A re-ride may also be given if a bull stumbles or runs into the fence or gate.

 In some PBR events that use an elimination style bracket, if both riders in a bracket fail to reach eight seconds, the rider who lasts longer advances to the next round.
 Otherwise, the rider with a higher score advances.